neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 This service is used to check if a password is safe or not.

 **Have I been pwned?** is the recommended service.
-Is might be slow if a lot of passwords needs to be processed, since you can only make one request every 1.5 seconds.
-But in general it has the largest database and is updated regularly.
-If a bad password is found, the hash is stored locally so that the service does not need to be contacted again.
+[haveibeenpwned.com](https://haveibeenpwned.com/) stores the SHA-1 hashes of billions of compromised passwords.
+Their database receives regular updates with lists of passwords used by hackers to attempt to crack accounts.
+The app uses their [k-anonymity api](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity) to download a subset of hashes and does the comparison locally.
+The app never sends SHA-1 hashes to the api.

 **10 Million Passwords** downloads a static password file and fills the local cache with it.
 After this, all password checking can be done locally.
-It is faster than Hibp when it comes to checking passwords, but of course it does not contain that many passwords.
+Unlike Hibp it does not need to make a request for each check, but the database is a lot smaller and not up to date.
 Updating the database can take up to 1.75Gib of RAM or up to 125MiB on less powerful systems.
-If you do not have that much ram available, you should not use this service.
+If you do not have that much RAM available, you should not use this service.
-It also requires up to 512Mib of disk space.
+It also requires around 512Mib of disk space.

 **1 Million Passwords** downloads a static file with the most common passwords.
 It uses a lot less system resources than the 10Mio passwords and should run on any system.
+The database is considerably smaller and not up to date.

 **10 Mio Passwords + Have I been pwned?** fills the local cache with the most common passwords.
-It is faster if a bad password is found in the 10 Mio Passwords database since Hibp is not contacted in that case.
+This service fills the local database with the 10 million passwords and therefore reduces the amount of requests to Hibp.

 #### Password Generator Service